 In October 2016, PHCD and St. Joseph Health officially ended negotiations regarding the future lease and operations of PVH.
 Multiple factors influenced this decision, including the inability to reach a workable agreement.
 PHCD is disappointed at this outcome, but will now concentrate efforts on working collaboratively with SJH on a transition plan.
 SJH has agreed to remain in full-service operation until September 1, 2017 or a mutually agreed-upon transition date to another operator.
 No changes to services or care delivery are expected during the transition period, and PVH is fully prepared to continue meeting the needs of patients and their families.

 PHCD opened a second RFP process in Nov.
 2016 and selected Paladin Health as the recommended operator of PVH under a long-term lease agreement.

 Due to complexities around the hospital’s Electronic Medical Record (EMR) system, Paladin proposed a management agreement rather than a lease agreement, which the District could not accept due to the financial resources required for such an arrangement.

 SJH informed PHCD in spring 2018 that they were creating a joint operating company with Adventist Health that would offer an acceptable solution for providing family birthing center and women’s health services at PVH.
 The joint operating company (NewCo) is currently under regulatory review.
 PHCD and SJH have re-engaged in discussions.
 It is the hope of both parties that NewCo will be approved by the Attorney General and a long term lease agreement to operate PVH will be reached.

-SJH is continuing to operate PVH while Newco is being approved.
-To stay informed on the status of this process, please visit our page dedicated to keeping our community updated on the process and listing ways to engage and receive updates on a routine basis.
+St. Joseph Health continues to operate our hospital.
+To stay informed on the status of this process, please visit our page dedicated to keeping our community updated on the process and listing ways to engage and receive updates.